whitewater-guide/whitewater-guide/README.md

 | dev:start          | Runs dev configuration using docker-sync
 | dev:images         | Downloads images from old backend to minio package, also compresses them to be included into minio docker image.
 Requires access to v1 docker-machine.
 | dev:migrate        | Downloads latest dump v1 mongo dump from s3, loads it into running postgres dev instance.
-| local:starts       | creates, starts (if necessary) local machine, prepares all folders in host vm.
+| local:starts       | creates, starts (if necessary) local machine, prepares all folders in host vm, uploads images.
 DOES NOT DEPLOY.
 | local:prepare      | Prepares `ww-local` docker machine by creating necessary dirs.
 Should be run every time docker-machine starts              |
 | local:deploy       | Deploys updates to `ww-local` machine <br/> Pass `--container <xxx>` one or many times to rebuild only those containers
 | local:cleanup      | Stops docker stack and wipes filesystem on `ww-local` docker-machine